"The cure to eliminate fake news is that people stop reading 140-character tweets and start reading 600-page books". January 20, 2017

 We are literally out of touch with our planet, not to mention with the rest of the universe (that we will never experience).3:07 PM Aug 4th

-Sometimes it is the pursuit of happiness that makes people unhappy.10:29 PM Jul 28th
+It is the pursuit of happiness that makes people unhappy.10:29 PM Jul 28th

 To become moral animals, Robert Wright wrote, humans must first realize how thoroughly amoral they are.10:24 AM Jul 28th